Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: X-ray Analysis

 TDEs are not the only transients that can produce late-time X-ray emission.
 SNe, especially those in dense circumstellar environments, can too.
 In this scenario, the shock interaction between the SN ejecta and the dense CSM around the SN produces bright X-ray emission \citep{chevalier06,murase11}.
 At early times, the optical/UV emission dominates, but the X-ray emission may peak at late times, on the order of 10--60 times the shock-breakout timescale \citep{svirski12}.
 While X-rays have been detected from SNe at early times (e.g., SN~2008D, \citealt{chevalier08}; SN~2006jc, \citealt{immler08}; SN~2009ip, \citealt{margutti14}; SN~2020bvc, \citealt{izzo20}), there is now a growing number of SNe that show X-ray emission at later times (i.e., $\sim 100$~days or more after peak optical brightness).
 This includes SN~2005ip \citep{smith17}, SN~2014C \citep{margutti17, brethauer20}, SN~2010jl \citep{chandra15}, and SN~2016coi \citep{terreran19}.
-However, the X-ray emission seen from these SNe mostly occurs closer to optical maximum and peaks at luminosities of $<10^{42}$~ergs~s$^{-1}$ before decaying \citep[e.g., SN~2010jl; ][]{chandra15}.
+However, the X-ray emission seen from these SNe mostly occurs closer to optical maximum and peaks at luminosities of $<10^{42}$~erg~s$^{-1}$ before decaying \citep[e.g., SN~2010jl; ][]{chandra15}.
 This is an order of magnitude lower in luminosity than ASASSN-17jz, and the X-rays from \jz{} peak over a thousand days after the optical peak.
 It seems unlikely that what we are observing arises from late-time X-ray emission from an SN.

-Finally, we examine the possibility that the X-ray emission from ASASSN-17jz could be due to a change in AGN activity from the host galaxy. \citet{auchettl17} found that, unlike TDEs, AGNs often exhibit softer X-ray emission as their X-ray luminosities increase.
-Thus, while the power-law index is softer than is commonly seen in AGNs, it is consistent with an AGN that has become more luminous.
+Finally, we examine the possibility that the X-ray emission from ASASSN-17jz could be due to a change in AGN activity from the host galaxy. \edit1{\citet{auchettl17} found that AGNs often exhibit softer X-ray emission as their X-ray luminosities increase, unlike the majority of TDEs.} Thus, \edit1{the X-ray behavior exhibited by ASASSN-17jz is consistent with an NLSy1 AGN that has become more luminous}.
 If we consider the blackbody model instead, the blackbody temperature and radius are also consistent with the properties seen in other AGNs with X-ray emission detected by \swift{} \citep{ricci17}.

 We thus conclude that the late-time X-ray brightening seen in ASASSN-17jz is highly likely to be associated with increased AGN activity in the host galaxy, rather than with late-time transient emission.
 We do not have the data to definitively say whether this increased activity was caused by a transient occurring near the AGN or it coincidentally brightened $\sim 3$~yr following the peak of the transient emission.
 However, it is notable that no X-ray emission is detected from the host in pre-outburst data spanning several years, and that the change in X-ray behavior is only seen after ASASSN-17jz occurred.